SS Suevic: As Skytteren

 In October 1928, White Star sold her to Yngvar Hvistendahl's Finnhval A/S of Tønsberg, Norway for £35,000.
 She was renamed Skytteren and sent to Germaniawerft at Kiel to be converted into a whaling factory ship.
 The conversion involved the installation of a stern ramp, whereby whale carcasses could be hauled onto deck, and the installation of tanks with the capacity for 80,000 barrels of whale oil.
 Skytteren was then employed on the Antarctic whaling fleet.

 When Germany invaded Norway in the Second World War, Skytteren was interned in the neutral port of Gothenburg, Sweden, with several other Norwegian ships in April 1940.
 The exiled Norwegian government claimed these ships as its property, which was contested by the collaborationist Nasjonal Samling government in occupied Norway.
 However, a court ruling favoured the exiled government's claim.

 On 1 April 1942, ten Norwegian ships at Gothenburg made an attempt to escape into Allied-controlled waters, where they would be met and protected by a group of British warships.
 However, Sweden would not allow the Norwegian ships to use their neutral waters for this, and so Swedish ships steered the escapers towards international waters.
 The Germans, however, had been tipped off about the escape attempt and were lying in wait.
 Of the ten, only two made it through to the British, two turned back to Gothenburg, two were sunk by the Germans, and the remaining four, of which Skytteren was one, were scuttled by their crews after being confronted by German warships.
 Skytteren was scuttled in the waters off Måseskär, Sweden, with the loss of one crew member.
 The rest of her 111 strong crew were captured by the Germans and taken as prisoners of war.

 Wreck

 The wreck of Skytteren lies at a depth of around 70 m at the position (58°09′30″N 11°11′40″E) lying starboard side up with her bow facing to the west.
 Skytteren was carrying a large amount of oil in her tanks when she sank.
 For several years after 2005, oil was observed to be leaking to the surface from the decaying wreck, leading to concerns about the potential environmental threat.

+Further investigations of the wreck were carried out during 2018, 2020 and 2021, and then, during 2021-22 the Swedish Agency for Marine and Water Management successfully carried out a salvage operation, where they removed a total of 175,000 litres of oil and oil mixed with water from the wreck.